campenr/mothur-py/README.md

 the path to the `.fasta` file.
 As a better example of passing python variables as mothur command parameters, you could perform classification of sequences at multiple defined cutoffs as follows:

+    from copy import deepcopy

+    # init results container
+    mothur_objs = dict()

     # iterate over list off possible cutoff values
     for cutoff in [70, 80, 90]:

+        # make a copy of the original mothur object so we do not make unwanted modifications to the original
+        m_copy = deepcopy(m)

         # save outputs to different folders, but keep input the same
         output_dir = 'cutoff_%s' % cutoff
-        m.set.dir(output=output_dir, input='.')
+        m_copy.set.dir(output=output_dir, input='.')
-        m.classify.seqs(fasta='current', count='current', reference='reference.fasta', taxonomy='referenece.tax',
+        m_copy.classify.seqs(fasta='current', count='current', reference='reference.fasta', taxonomy='referenece.tax',
         cutoff=cutoff)

+        # save to results container
+        mothur_objs[cutoff] = m_copy

 This may be a convoluted example, but it demonstrates the functionality well.
 One note of caution with this approach is that depending on the mothur command and the parameter you are changing, you may be overwriting your output files as you go.
 This is the reason for saving each output to a different folder in the above example.
+We also create multiple copies of the original mothur object and use those for the command instead so we can continue to use the `current` keyword downstream and have it refer to the correct files:

+    # using the results container from above
+    for m_ in mothur_objs.values():

+        # run remove.lineage() on each mothur object created previously to remove unwanted taxa
+        # because we saved each classify.seqs command to a different mothur object we can safely use the 'current'
+        # keyword here and know that it refers to the correct file
+        m_.remove.lineage(fasta='current', count='current', taxonomy='current, taxon='unknown')

 You can also instantiate a `Mothur` instance with predefined current file and directory dictionaries: